THE HOOSIERS’ GUIDE

 The ACT includes English, math, reading and science.
 There is also a writing option, which adds a 30-minute writing test.
 Make sure to find out if the colleges you are applying to require a writing test.

-Upcoming ACT Test Dates:
+Upcoming ACT Test Dates

 Often as part of the application process, students are asked to submit an essay or personal statement with their college application.
 Depending on the school you are applying to, the essay may have to answer a specific question or you may be able to be a little more creative in the writing you submit.
 Regardless, it is always important to have someone else proofread your essay before you submit it as oftentimes, application essays play a large role in acceptance and even scholarship opportunities.